shamansir/pegjs-fn/README.md

-PEG.js FunCtional
+PEG.js FuNctional
 =================

 [![Build Status](https://secure.travis-ci.org/shamansir/pegjs.png)](https://travis-ci.org/shamansir/pegjs)

 PEG.js is a simple parser generator for JavaScript that produces fast parsers with excellent error reporting.
 You can use it to process complex data or computer languages and build transformers, interpreters, compilers and other tools easily.

-_FunCtional_ is the modified version of [standard `PEG.js`](http://pegjs.majda.cz) which generates much more human-readable and more compact parsers, it is a benefit especially when your grammar has a lot of complex expressions.
+_FuNctional_ is the modified version of [standard `PEG.js`](http://pegjs.majda.cz) which generates much more human-readable and more compact parsers, it is a benefit especially when your grammar has a lot of complex expressions.

 **NB**: Development is in progress and even this file is in progress